Alexander Hamilton Willard: Expedition

-Alexander had enlisted in a U.S. Army artillery company in 1800.
-During an unsuccessful search for Baker Bay, Willard and George Shannon were ordered to camp out and wait for the main party.
-While they were sleeping on the beach, a group of Native Americans gathered their guns leaving them unarmed, The main party returned in such a timely manner as to startle the Native Americans into returning the guns.
+Willard had enlisted in a U.S. Army artillery company in 1800.

+During an unsuccessful search for Baker Bay as part of the Lewis and Clark experdition, Willard and George Shannon were ordered to camp out and wait for the main party.
+While they were sleeping on the beach, a group of Native Americans took their guns, leaving them unarmed.
+The main party returned in such a timely manner as to startle the Native Americans into returning the guns.
 Although Willard had redeemed himself by this point, he had previously received the harshest punishment distributed to a member of the Corps of Discovery; "Court Martial on the Trail".
 The charges were lying down and sleeping at his post while on guard duty: a military crime punishable by death.
 The punishment was issued on July 12, 1804, and consisted of 100 lashes divided evenly over four straight days at sunset.

 During a portage around the Missouri River Falls in July 1805, Alexander Willard was attacked by a "White Bear", Clark gathered three men and chased the bear off.
 The island nearby later became known as White Bear Island in memory of that event.

-In 1806 during his stay at Fort Clatsop, both Willard and William E. Bratton fell ill, although Willard recovered, Bratton did not until after winter.
+In 1806 during his stay at Fort Clatsop, Willard fell ill and then recovered.

 With the Corps of Discovery, he assisted John Shields as a blacksmith.
-In 1808, Meriwether Lewis hired him as government blacksmith for the Sauk and Fox Indians; the following year, he was appointed to the same position for the Delawares and Shawnees.
+In 1808, Meriwether Lewis hired him as government blacksmith for the Sauk and Meskwaki people; the following year, he was appointed to the same position for the Delawares and Shawnees.
 He later served in the War of 1812.